Optimal transport maps, majorization, and log-subharmonic measures: Introduction

 \subsection{The divergence of the Brenier map}

 The study of regularity properties of transport maps between probability measures is an important topic in analysis, probability, and geometry.
 The most classical result in the field is due to Caffarelli \cite{MR1800860} who established Lipschitz regularity of the Brenier map of optimal transport under log-convexity/concavity assumptions on the source and target measures.
-In this work we consider a low regularity notion of convexity: \begin{definition} A probability measure $\prob$ on $\R^{\dd}$, with density $\diff \prob=e^{-U}\diff x$ with respect to the Lebesgue measure, is \emph{$\conv$-log-convex} (res. \emph{$\conv$-log-concave}), for $\conv\in \R$, if the distributional derivative $\nabla^2U$ satisfies $\nabla^2U \preceq \conv \Id_{\dd}$ (res. $\nabla^2U \succeq \conv \Id_{\dd}$). \end{definition} It follows from Caffarelli's work that if the source measure is $\lsh$-log-convex, and the target measure is $\lc$-log-concave, then the Lipschitz constant of the Brenier map between the source and target can be bounded in terms of $\lsh$ and $\lc$. \begin{theorem}[Caffarelli \cite{MR1800860}, Kolesnikov \cite{kolesnikov2011mass}] Let $\diff\source=e^{-\V}\diff x$ and $\diff\target=e^{-\W}\diff x$ be probability measures on $\R^{\dd}$, with $\source$ supported on all of $\R^{\dd}$, such that there exist $\lsh>0,\lc>0$ with
+In this work we consider a low regularity notion of convexity: \begin{definition} A probability measure $\prob$ on $\R^{\dd}$, with density $\diff \prob=e^{-U}\diff x$ with respect to the Lebesgue measure, is \emph{$\conv$-log-convex} (res. \emph{$\conv$-log-concave}), for $\conv\in \R$, if the distributional derivative $\nabla^2U$ satisfies $\nabla^2U \preceq \conv \Id_{\dd}$ (res. $\nabla^2U \succeq \conv \Id_{\dd}$), where $\preceq$ (res. $\succeq$) are in the sense of positive semidefinite order. \end{definition} It follows from Caffarelli's work that if the source measure is $\lsh$-log-convex, and the target measure is $\lc$-log-concave, then the Lipschitz constant of the Brenier map between the source and target can be bounded in terms of $\lsh$ and $\lc$. \begin{theorem}[Caffarelli \cite{MR1800860}, Kolesnikov \cite{kolesnikov2011mass}] Let $\diff\source=e^{-\V}\diff x$ and $\diff\target=e^{-\W}\diff x$ be probability measures on $\R^{\dd}$, with $\source$ supported on all of $\R^{\dd}$, such that there exist $\lsh>0,\lc>0$ with

 Let $\nabla\OT:\R^{\dd}\to\R^{\dd}$ be the Brenier map transporting $\source$ to $\target$.
 Then,